 Bex Marshall – Biography

-UK British Blues Award winner Bex Marshall’s unique style of guitar playing is a combined technique of slide, blues rock, ragtime and roots pickin’.
+UK British Blues Award winner and 4 time European Blues Awards nominee Bex Marshall’s unique style of guitar playing is a combined technique of slide, blues rock, ragtime and roots pickin’.

 Her voice is a powerful melting pot of old black woman’s heartache and rock diva soul.
-Bex is a writer of distinction and notability, she pushes the boundaries of blues, her songs have been called timeless, touches of genius, and now she tours with an incredibly tight three piece band, which augments her unique style of of virtuoso playing, Bex is literally a musical tornado and was recently nomininated third year running in Best Solo/Acoustic Artist Artist category by the European Blues Awards.
-She also picked up an award at the UK Blues Awards 2013 for Best British Blues Vocal and Album.
+Bex is a writer of distinction and notability, she pushes the boundaries of blues, her songs have been called timeless, touches of genius, and now she tours internationally solo or with a three piece band which augments her unique style of of virtuoso playing, Bex is literally a musical tornado She also picked up an award at the UK Blues Awards 2013 for Best British Blues Vocal and Album.

 A Devonshire lass now residing in London, the product of two very different family’s, one blue blooded landed gentry, the other Irish Romany.